-Christopher (Toby) McLeod has been Project Director of Earth Island Institute’s Sacred Land Film Project since 1984.
-In 2013, he completed the four-part PBS series Standing on Sacred Ground.
-Previously, Toby produced and directed In the Light of Reverence (2001) and made three other award-winning, nationally broadcast, documentary films: The Four Corners: A National Sacrifice Area?
-(1983), Downwind/Downstream (1988), and NOVA: Poison in the Rockies (1990).
-His first film was the nine-minute short The Cracking of Glen Canyon Damn—with Edward Abbey and Earth First!
-McLeod has a master’s degree in journalism from UC Berkeley and a B.A. in American History from Yale.
-He is a journalist who works in film, video, print and still photography and has received a Guggenheim Fellowship and a Student Academy Award.
-Toby has been working with Indigenous communities as a filmmaker, journalist and photographer for 45 years.
+Toby McLeod has been project director of Earth Island Institute’s Sacred Land Film Project since 1984.
+In 2013, he completed the four-part series Standing on Sacred Ground, which aired on PBS in 2015.
+McLeod produced and directed In the Light of Reverence for PBS’s POV in 2001.
+His other award-winning, PBS documentaries include: The Four Corners: A National Sacrifice Area?
+(1983) and NOVA: Poison in the Rockies (1990).
+McLeod has a master’s degree in journalism from U.C.
+Berkeley, a B.A. in History from Yale, and received a Student Academy Award and Guggenheim Fellowship.
+He’s been working with Indigenous communities as a filmmaker, journalist, and photographer since 1977.